 - Medical devices used in plastic or eye surgery

 Why is decontamination so important?

 It is imperative that any medical instrument, tool or device, both new and re-used, are thoroughly decontaminated before they are used.
-This is because they may contain traces of skin tissue, blood, bodily fluids or other unwanted body from its previous use and therefore needs to be decontaminated before they can be re-used.
+This is because they may contain traces of skin tissue, blood, bodily fluids or other unwanted body from its previous use.

 Lack of successful decontamination can result in major problems such as devices being refused from theatre and as a result stopping an operation from going forward, no matter the size and importance of the operation.

 All instruments are run through a meticulous process of decontamination following strict guidelines and procedures.
 Decontamination standards include Health Technical Memoranda, Health Building Notes, International and European standards and standard equipment specifications.